Images Depict Mature Plants

 |Classification:||Tree form small to mid-sized (5 to 10 feet)|

 |Foliage:||New growth emerges a deep wine red changing to deep purple-green, then changes again to a equally vibrant orange-red in the fall|

 |Soil Condition:||Any well drained soil|

-How do I prune Crape Myrtle Pink Velour Trees?
+How do I mulch Crape Myrtle Pink Velour Trees?